Skip to main content

 • gifts of value above £100 should not be accepted

-• gifts should not be accepted personally (giving rise to a tax liability) but on behalf of TPR and should be passed to the Corporate Secretary
+• gifts should not be accepted personally (giving rise to a tax liability) but on behalf of TPR

 Giving hospitality

-Where meetings are hosted by or at TPR refreshments and / or a modest lunch as appropriate will usually be provided.
+Where meetings are hosted by or at TPR refreshments and/or a modest lunch as appropriate will usually be provided.
 A working dinner may be provided for such meetings, particularly if, for example meetings span consecutive days, start early or finish late.
 The guidelines below for Chair and CEO hospitality are also relevant in this case.

 Hospitality is the provision of refreshments or a meal (whether on or off business premises) to guests who are not employees or officers of TPR.
 It is accepted that it will occasionally be appropriate for the Chair, Panel Chair or board members to offer modest hospitality.